Capgemini/gov-prototype-by-prompt/README.md

 4. The generated template files are then rendered live for the user to try out, or can be downloaded in a ZIP file to run locally or incorporate into an existing project.

 <https://github.com/user-attachments/assets/51bd61f6-e57e-45a8-8776-46f26871878c>

+## Technology stack

+The project uses Express.js v5 with Node.js v20.
+It's written in TypeScript.
+Tests use the Jest testing framework.

+It connects to an OpenAI LLM running in Azure; we have been using GPT-4o-mini.

+It uses MongoDB to store data about users, prototypes, and workspaces in a NoSQL database.

 ## Setup